 The master's thesis defense occurs in conjunction with master's oral examination in a single meeting.
-During the semester in which the student plans to defend, students must be registered for Special Study for Exams (Psy 5950) and must have completed or be registered to complete the 6 hours of thesis research (PSY 5990).
+During the semester in which the student plans to defend, students must have completed or be registered to complete the 6 hours of thesis research (PSY 5990).
 Should the thesis credits already be fulfilled, students should register for zero credit hours of Psy 5990.